DB2-Limited/internship-v2/homework/homework.md

   7. What was the total population of each continent in 2010?

 ### Lecture 11 Homework

-* Write CRUD for user and category.
+- Write CRUD for user and category.
-* Repeat logic for Redis.
+- Repeat logic for Redis.
-* CREATE MIGRATION!!!!!!!!!!!!!!!!!!!!!!!!!
+- CREATE MIGRATION!!!!!!!!!!!!!!!!!!!!!!!!!
-* Deploy your postgres and redis in cloud and in local.
+- Deploy your postgres and redis in cloud and in local.
 For use cloud, redisLab and elephantsql.
-* In the end I must create a request in heroku for CRUD!!!
+- In the end I must create a request in heroku for CRUD!!!
-* Завдання з зірочкою =) .Check unique email and username for create and update.
+- Завдання з зірочкою =) .Check unique email and username for create and update.
 (HINT check constraint)

 ### Lecture 12 Homework

-* Rewrite all njk on vue
+- Rewrite all njk on vue
-* Завдання з зірочкою.
+- Завдання з зірочкою.
 Use Vue Router.

 ### Lecture 13 Homework

-* Create validation for input.
+- Create validation for input.
 Use https://ru.vuejs.org/v2/cookbook/form-validation.html or https://vee-validate.logaretm.com/v4.
-* You will have free time for improving your Vue and backend app.
+- You will have free time for improving your Vue and backend app.

 ### Lecture 14

-* Keep calm and will learn Vue.
+- Keep calm and will learn Vue.

 ### Lecture 15

-* Integrate passport.js to your project.
+- Integrate passport.js to your project.
-* Replace all the numbers an secrets that I pointed to on lecture with config values.
+- Replace all the numbers an secrets that I pointed to on lecture with config values.
-* For project structure:
+- For project structure:

- - create another folder with middlewares in src and store there your middlewares, obviously.
+* create another folder with middlewares in src and store there your middlewares, obviously.
 For example, you have error catcher.
 Also move your validation as a middleware too.
- - make sure that every entity in your project (User, Category) has the next structure, for example User:
+* make sure that every entity in your project (User, Category) has the next structure, for example User:
- -  - users/
+* - users/
- -  -  - models/
+* - - models/
- -  -  -  - User.js (class with all of the user fields, some must to be private and etc, method for get auth data, which return email, fname, lname)
+* - - - User.js (class with all of the user fields, some must to be private and etc, method for get auth data, which return email, fname, lname)
- -  -  -  - UserDB.js (the same as I shown you, but has to return User class objects, or the result of get auth data method)
+* - - - UserDB.js (the same as I shown you, but has to return User class objects, or the result of get auth data method)
- -  -  - users.controller.js
+* - - users.controller.js
- -  -  - users.router.js
+* - - users.router.js
- -  -  - users.validator.js (exported as middlwares to be used in router)
+* - - users.validator.js (exported as middlwares to be used in router)

 ### Lecture 16

-* Finish the task in lecture 15.
+- Finish the task in lecture 15.
 Good luck!

+### Lecture 17

+- play with typescript :) try to add it to your project, enjoy it!